MarkHoeber/get_started_sphinx/source/Background.rst

 Background
 ==========

- is the process by which foreign DNA is introduced into a cell.
+Transformation is the process by which foreign DNA is introduced into a cell.
 Bacterial cells are commonly used as host cells for making copies of plasmid DNA in the lab because they are quick and easy to grow.

 Bacteria, especially *E.coli*, are the workhorse of a molecular lab.
 They are versatile organisms that can take in DNA and replicate it.